JetBrains/intellij-sdk-docs/basics/run_configurations/run_configuration_management.md

 Note that, in order to support automatic naming of configurations created from context, your configuration should use [`LocatableConfigurationBase`](upsource:///platform/lang-api/src/com/intellij/execution/configurations/LocatableConfigurationBase.java) as the base class.

+## Running from the gutter

+Take a look at `RunLineMarkerContributor` and its implementations.